Richard III Centre

 What to See

 The visitor centre is divided into 3 distinct parts; Dynasty, Death, and Discovery.
 On the ground floor is Dynasty, setting the scene by exploring the history of the Wars of the Roses and the dynastic struggles between the Houses of York and Lancaster that led to the Battle of Bosworth.
-Through fascinating audio-visual displays visitors learn about Richard as a man, and the major events of his life.
-Dynasty also explores the side of Richard that is seldom mentioned; the politcal reforms he introduced during his short reign, making the legal system more fair and just.
+Through fascinating audio-visual displays, visitors learn about Richard as a man and the major events of his life.
+Dynasty also explores the side of Richard that is seldom mentioned; the political reforms he introduced during his short reign, making the legal system more fair and just.

 Also on the ground floor is 'Death', the story of the Battle of Bosworth and how Richard was betrayed by one of his closest allies.
 We learn how Richard came within a sword's length of Henry Tudor in the battle, and how he was eventually overwhelmed by his enemies, fighting bravely to the last.
 The story then follows Richard's journey back to Leicester, his corpse slung over a horse, and how he was put on public display before burial in the monastic church of the Grey Friars.

 Linked to these two ground floor themed areas is the site of Richard's grave, preserved under clear plexiglass in a quiet area of the Centre.
 You can see the exposed trench where Richard's skeleton was found, and a clear window in the wall of this area looks out on the rest of the now-famous car park.